joncrlsn/declarations/DESIGN.md

 - GET /api/v1/declarations/random - returns a random declaration
 - GET /api/v1/declarations/{id} - returns the declaration with the given id, if it exists.
 Otherwise, HTTP 404 is returned.
 - GET /api/v1/declarations/label/{label} - provides list of declarations that have the given label
 - GET /api/v1/labels - provides a list of labels that are used by declarations.
-Included in the output is the count of declarations that have each label.
+Included in the output is the count of declarations for each label.
 - GET /api/v1/bible-esv/{reference} - provides the Bible text for the given reference from the ESV Bible API.
 If the Bible text is returned in the response body.
 - GET /api/v1/health - this API response includes the number of declarations currently stored